 Some of the most common workplace injuries include the following.
-For more information, read below!
+For more information, read below:

 Amputations are devastating and can completely change an individual's life in a matter of seconds.
-Workers who spend time around sharp blades, machines, or presses are at risk of an amputation.
+Workers who spend time around sharp blades, machines, or presses are at risk of amputation.
 Factory workers, construction workers, printing press workers, butchers, processing plant employees, and manufacturing plant employees are just some of the workers who are at risk to this type of injury.

 Machinery That Presents the Most Danger

 Per OSHA, there are a few mechanical components of machines that present obvious risks for amputation.
 The first is a point of operation.
 This is the area of the machine that performs work on material in a manufacturing or processing plant.
-For example, in a sewing machine the point of operation would be the sewing needle.
+For example, in a sewing machine, the point of operation would be the sewing needle.
 Another dangerous part of the machine is the power-transmission apparatuses.
-These are any pulleys, chains, cams, gears, flywheels, belts, couplings, rods and other machine components that transmit energy to make the machine work.
+These are any pulleys, chains, cams, gears, flywheels, belts, couplings, rods, and other machine components that transmit energy to make the machine work.

 When a person's finger or limb is pinched in one of these apparatuses, it can have devastating consequences.
-In addition to these components, other moving parts on any machine can cause the danger of an amputation, including parts that rotate, transverse, or reciprocate.
+In addition to these components, other moving parts on any machine can cause the danger of amputation, including parts that rotate, transverse, or reciprocate.
 OSHA says that all mechanical motion can be dangerous, but any parts of a machine that involve nip points where two parts move together are the most dangerous.
 Mechanical power presses, non-powered conveyors, drill presses, meat cutting band saws, printing presses, bending machines, power press brakes, milling machines, shears, slitters, roll-forming and roll-bending machines, powered conveyors, food slices, drill presses, and grinders are just a few of the machines that have been known to cause amputations in the past.

 Preventing Amputation Injuries

 There are also devices that can protect a worker from an amputation.
 These can interrupt the typical motions of the machine when an operator's hands are near the machine or a device that prevents the workers from reaching into dangerous locations of the machine.
 The device can be something that causes an operator to withdraw his or her hands if they get near the danger zone.
 All devices must allow safe lubrication of the machine and cannot interfere with the operations that the machine is created to perform.
-All devices need to be secure, and durable.
+All devices need to be secure and durable.

 OSHA warns all factory owners or business operators that they are responsible for safeguarding all machines at the workplace.
-Most of the time, manufacturers will recommend devices or safeguards for their machines which are available at an additional cost.
+Most of the time, manufacturers will recommend devices or safeguards for their machines, which are available at an additional cost.
 Under the Fair Labor Standards Act, children under the age of 18 are not allowed to perform some amputation-risk jobs at farms just as jobs involving band saws, guillotine shears, punching and shearing machines, meatpacking and meat processing machines, and woodworking machines.
 Also, children under 18 are not permitted to operate meat slicers, metal-forming machines, and paper product machines.

 Per OSHA, at least a million American workers suffer back injuries each year.
 They form a quarter of all workers' compensation payments in the country, besides causing a great deal of suffering and hardship.
-Back injuries most commonly occur when workers exert an extreme amount of force on the back, such as when lifting heavy objects or performing repeated motion.
-Because back injuries are so common, and the causes are so well-known, there are regulations that require employers to ensure proper safety precautions are in place to help prevent them.
+Back injuries most commonly occur when workers exert an extreme amount of force on the back, such as when lifting heavy objects or performing the repeated motion.
+Because back injuries are so common, and the causes are so well-known, some regulations require employers to ensure proper safety precautions are in place to help prevent them.

 Preventing Back Injuries